citrix/xencenter-plugin-specification/docs/xml-configuration.md

 </XenCenterPlugin>
 ```

 If your configuration file is invalid, XenCenter logs an error and the plug-in is ignored.
-You can enable, disable and view errors with your plug-in configuration file in the XenCenter plug-ins dialog.
+You can enable, disable, and view errors with your plug-in configuration file in the **XenCenter plug-ins** dialog.

 > **Note:**
 >
-> Errors will only be shown in the dialog your configuration file XML can be parsed.
-If your plug-in is not listed in the dialog use the XenCenter log file to debug your XML.
+> Errors are only shown in the dialog when your configuration file XML can be parsed.
+If your plug-in is not listed in the dialog, use the XenCenter log file to debug your XML.

-## XML Configuration File: Basic Structure
+## Basic Structure

 The XML elements in a configuration file have the following structure: